What Is Medication-Assisted Treatment (MAT)?

 To help individuals recover from alcohol addiction, MAT includes:

-• Disulfiram discourages drinking by causing unpleasant reactions if alcohol is consumed.
+- Disulfiram discourages drinking by causing unpleasant reactions if alcohol is consumed.

-• Naltrexone reduces the pleasurable effects of alcohol, lowering the urge to drink.
+- Naltrexone reduces the pleasurable effects of alcohol, lowering the urge to drink.

-• Acamprosate, which helps restore brain balance after long-term alcohol use, makes it easier to maintain sobriety.
+- Acamprosate, which helps restore brain balance after long-term alcohol use, makes it easier to maintain sobriety.

 By combining medications with therapy and support, Carolina Recovery offers a well-rounded approach to addiction treatment.
 Our goal is to provide individuals with the tools they need to reclaim their lives and build a healthier future.

-Our Comprehensive Approach at Carolina Recovery
+Comprehensive Addiction Treatment at Carolina Recovery

 Medication-assisted treatment (MAT) works best when combined with other therapies.
 Our recovery center in Durham, NC offers behavioral therapy, family therapy, and support groups.